kiebel/wp-teachpress/readme.txt

 Tags: management, publications, enrollments, teachpress, education, course management, BibTeX, bibliography Requires at least: 2.8
 Tested up to: 3.1
-Stable tag: 2.0.14
+Stable tag: 2.1.0

 With this plugin you can easy manage courses, enrollments and publications.

 == Description ==
-The plugin unites a course management system with integrated enrollments and a BibTeX compatible publication management. teachPress is optimized for the needs of professorships and research groups.
+The plugin unites a course management system (with enrollments) and a BibTeX compatible publication management. teachPress is optimized for the needs of professorships and research groups.
 You can use it with WordPress 2.8.0 or higher.

 For more information see [here](http://www.mtrv.wordpress.com/teachpress/).